 Internet Protocol Television (abbr.
 IPTV) is the method of delivering content to your television over the internet as opposed to via an antenna, radio signals, or cables.
 IPTV uses your home’s own internet signal to bring content to your television through some sort of content delivery system via a set top box or other plug in system.

-- Timeshift records any live streams and re-stream them to match any time zone in the world.
+Timeshift records any live streams and re-streams them to match any time zone in the world.
 Timeshift replays TV content that was broadcast days or hours ago.
-Advanced time-shifting features such as Catch-up TV, Start-over and Pause TV.
+Advanced time-shifting features such as Catch-up TV, Start-over, and Pause TV.

 Live television is television content broadcast in real-time, in the present.
 Examples of live television: tv programs, morning or awards shows, sports programs, newscasts, etc.

 To understand how IPTV works, you first need to understand how IPTV does not work.
 With traditional television, programs are broadcast as radio waves which are beamed through the air and captured by an antenna located on the rooftop of a home.
 The antenna converts the waves back into electrical signals that can be read by a television set.

 While cable is slightly different than this (it uses fiber optics instead of radio waves), the main concept is still the same.
 Internet Protocol Television, on the other hand, does things a little differently.
 Below, we have listed the steps that IPTV requires.

 One of the most important aspects of video on-demand services, VOD for short, is storage.
 While live programs are broadcast as they happen, prerecorded programs need to be stored until they are sent out to the viewers.
 As a result, VOD services must limit the amount of content they have available in order to conserve storage and overall bandwidth use.

 With Internet Protocol television, certain steps have to be taken before a program can be delivered to an audience.
 First, the program, whether it is live or prerecorded, must be converted into a digital format that can be delivered using Internet Protocol.